-Commission of a Class II offense on a bus will result in bus suspension(s) and may result in the use of in-school conferences and parental contact when warranted
+Commission of a Class II offense on a bus will result in bus suspension(s) and may result in the use of in-school conferences and parental contact when warranted.

-Bus Code Offenses
+Bus Code Class II Offenses

-First Offense one (1) day bus suspension Second Offense one (1) to three (3) days bus suspension Third Offense six (6) to eight (8) days bus suspension Fourth Offense Student will be suspended from riding the bus for the remainder of the school year
+of Offenses Consequences 1st Occurence One (1) day bus suspension 2nd Occurence One (1) to three (3) days bus suspension 3rd Occurence six (6) to eight (8) days bus suspension 4th Occurence Student will be suspended from riding the bus for the remainder of the school year.